aakash-dec7/Model-Evolution-Engine/README.md

   4. If the pipeline executes successfully, the reward increases by 10 points.

-  5. The original file is restored, and the backup is deleted.
+  5. The original file is restored, and the backup is removed.

 ### 2. Evaluation Outputs